Harry McKirdy: Hibernian

 On 1 September 2022, McKirdy signed a three-year contract with Scottish Premiership club Hibernian after being bought for an undisclosed fee.
 The deal between Hibernian and Swindon came close to collapsing, but was rushed through on the final day of the transfer window as Hibernian manager Lee Johnson was short of attacking options having already allowed Christian Doidge to leave on loan.
 However, McKirdy hinted that he would like to return to Swindon the following month.
 In May 2023, he was reportedly facing disciplinary action after posting a complaint on Instagram over his time on the substitutes bench; the Gareth Bale-inspired post read "Chels.
 Nina.
 Golf.
 Hibs", referencing his support for Chelsea, his partner Nina, his love of golf and low priority for Hibernian.

 In July 2023, routine scans revealed a medical issue that required cardiac surgery, ruling him out of action for up to six months.
 Manager Nick Montgomery said that "he's a great kid and this will build resilience for him".
 On 1 February 2024, he rejoined Swindon Town on loan until the end of the 2023–24 season.
 He started one game and made eight substitute appearances during his loan spell, scoring one goal.
 He departed Hibernian by mutual consent on 2 February 2025 as head coach David Gray praised his work to return to fitness but stated the club had plenty of attacking options.

 Bromley

 On 4 February 2025, McKirdy joined League Two side Bromley.
 He scored two goals from two starts and seven substitute appearances in the remainder of the 2024–25 season before being released upon the expiry of his contract.

 Crawley Town

 On 2 June 2025, McKirdy agreed to join League Two side Crawley Town on a one-year deal after having worked with manager Scott Lindsey at the end of his time with Swindon.
 Lindsey said that he was "a signing that we really wanted and worked hard to get".
 McKirdy was named in the League Two Team of the Week after scoring both goals in a 2–0 win over Cheltenham Town at the Broadfield Stadium on 13 September.
 He was sent off after picking up two yellow cards in a 1–0 loss at Shrewsbury Town on 18 October.
+He scored a brace in a 2–0 win over former club Newport County on 3 April.
+He scored eight goals in 33 games throughout the 2025–26 season, and said it felt strange to celebrate being the 22nd best team in League Two.
+He was then informed he would be released at the end of his contract following a "37-second phone call".
+He was part of the 45-man Professional Footballers' Association (PFA) free agent squad in July 2026.